 Graduated from the University of Utah School of Medicine in 2010 and then completed her pediatric residency at the University of Michigan C.S.
-Mott Children's Hospital.
+Mott Children's Hospital (Go Blue!).
 Dr. Bradford grew up in West Linn, Oregon, so she was excited to return to her Oregonian roots when she joined The Children's Clinic after residency.
 Prior to medical school, she attended college at Stanford University where she studied biology and music.
 She is board certified in Pediatrics and is a Fellow of the American Academy of Pediatrics.

 Kristin L.R.
 Wallis, M.D.

 Was born and raised in Portland.
 She graduated from Oregon State University in 1985, and from Oregon Health Sciences University in 1989.
 Her pediatric training was completed at UCLA Medical Center.

 Audrey Unrau, M.D.

 Dr. Unrau started her practice with The Children’s Clinic in 1997.
 Her medical school training was in Albuquerque, New Mexico, at the University of New Mexico School of Medicine.
 She completed her 3 year residency at All Children’s Hospital in St. Petersburg Florida.
 She is a board certified Pediatrician and Fellow of the American Academy of Pediatrics.

 She is married with a daughter and son.
 Her free time is spent hanging out with family & friends, outdoor recreation and rooting for the Timbers.